Private foundation: Mauritius

 The Mauritius Foundation was introduced following 'The Foundations Act' of 2012.
 Such entities are tax exempt as long as the founder and beneficiaries are non-residents of Mauritius.

 Netherlands

 A foundation in the Netherlands (Stichting) is a legal person created through a legal act.
 This act is usually either a notarised deed (or a will) that contains the articles of the foundation which must include the first appointed board.

 Netherlands Antilles

 Foundation legislation was last reformed in 1998, giving rise to the Netherlands Antilles Private Foundation (Stichting Particulier Fonds).

 Nevis

 The Nevis Multiform Foundation was introduced in 2005.

 Panama

 The Panama Private Interest Foundation was introduced following the Law 25, June 12, 1995.

+Poland

+The Poland Family Foundation was introduced in 2023.

 Saint Kitts

 The Saint Kitts Foundation was introduced following the Foundation Act of 2003.

 Seychelles

 The Seychelles Foundation was introduced following the Foundation Act of 2009.

 Sweden

 A private foundation in Sweden (Stiftelse) is formed by a letter of donation from a founder donating funds or assets to be administered for a specific purpose.
 A private foundation may have diverse purposes, including collective, familiar, or the purpose of passive administration of funds.
 Normally, the supervision of a private foundation is done by the county government where the foundation has its domicile, however, large foundations must be registered by the County Administrative Board (CAB), which must also supervise the administration of the foundation.
 The main legal instruments governing private foundations in Sweden are those that regulate foundations in general: the Foundation Act (1994:1220) and the Regulation for Foundations (1995:1280).